Environmental Planning and Permit Fee Update

 In 2021, GSCA engaged Watson & Associates Economists Ltd. to undertake a program rates and fee review for planning and permitting services offered by the GSCA.
 The primary objectives of this review were to assess the full cost of providing plan review and permitting services and the adequacy of current GSCA fees to recover the costs of service.

-The proposed fee structure, seeks to align the recovery of processing costs to application/permit characteristics to recover the full costs of service while balancing Planning Act compliance, applicant benefits and affordability, and revenue stability.
+On December 21, 2022 the GSCA Board of Directors approved a new fee schedule effective immediately.
+The fee structure, seeks to align the recovery of processing costs to application/permit characteristics to recover the full costs of service while balancing Planning Act compliance, applicant benefits and affordability, and revenue stability.
 GSCA’s current fee structure has been generally maintained within the proposed fee structures, however changes have been made to differentiate between scale of applications under the Planning Act.
 Also, proposed plan review and permitting fees have been designed below full cost recovery levels where full cost recovery fees would be beyond the range of the fees imposed by comparator conservation authorities.

 RATES & FEE REVIEW REPORT & FEEDBACK